-The islands have been changing quite quickly over the past year, so we thought we’d re-evaluate Koh Rong’s best beaches in 2019 and make a list of our top favourites.
+There are many spectacular beaches on Koh Rong Island.
+Here, we are going to evaluate Koh Rong’s best beaches and make a list of our top favourites.
 We’ll try to cover both Koh Rong and its beautiful sister island Koh Rong Samloem, but choosing the best beaches on these island paradises is not easy!

-(For a more in depth review, see: Koh Rong Beach Guide 2019)
+(For a more in depth review, see: Koh Rong Beach Guide)

 1) Lonely Beach